 Friends of Homeless Animals reserves the right to refuse placement of any animal for any reason.
 The well-being and safety of the animal comes first.
 Friends of Homeless Animals requires that all dogs and cats adopted from our organization be family members and thus dwell inside the home.

-Adopters must have a telephone interview or complete our online application prior to visiting our shelter.
+Adopters must complete an online application or have a telephone interview prior to visiting our shelter.

 We adopt only in the greater Washington DC area.
 See map for details.